 It is the final resting place for the Shuttle Endeavour.
 After making several trips to space and then traveling through the streets of LA, the shuttle is on display for all curious minds to gawk at.
 You can read a full article about the Science Center here.

 Tip: if you are entering the Science Center from the Expo/USC station, then you are not going through the main entrance.
 You should go through Exposition Park, through the gates, through the ground floor and out the other gate to get to the main entrance plaza and the box office.

-Also in exposition park, you can find the Museum of Natural History.
+Also in Exposition Park, you can find the Museum of Natural History.
 You can take a trip through 4.5 million years of history told by specimens, fossils and dioramas.
-An abundance of interactive exhibits make this museum fun for kids and adults alike.
+An abundance of interactive exhibits makes this museum fun for kids and adults alike.
 Read more about it here.